Shiromani Akali Dal (Amritsar)

-Shiromani Akali Dal (Amritsar) is separatist political party led by Simranjit Singh Mann, it is a splinter group of the Shiromani Akali Dal.
-Shiromani Akali Dal (Amritsar) was formed on the 1st of May 1994.
+Shiromani Akali Dal (Amritsar) is a hard-line Sikh nationalist political party led by Simranjit Singh Mann, it is a splinter group of the Shiromani Akali Dal in Punjab, India.
+They use 'Balti', the Punjabi term for bucket as their official election symbol.
+Shiromani Akali Dal (Amritsar) was formed on 1 May 1994.
+The party has seen a resurgence in support after the death of Deep Sidhu who was a supporter and seen as sympathetic to the cause of Simranjit Singh Mann.
+Their 2022 Lok Sabha victory after more than two decades has was viewed as a resurgence in a political vacuum due to collapse of other traditional political parties in Punjab.
+However, it failed to retain the seat in 2024.
+The last major victory for Shiromani Akali Dal (Amritsar) was in the 1989 Lok Sabha elections, where the party and their allies won 10 out of 13 seats from Punjab.

 Electoral success

-The party's most significant success was in the 1989 Indian general elections when they won 6 out of the 13 seats in Punjab.
+The party's most significant success was in the 1989 Indian general elections when they won six out of the 13 seats in Punjab.
 The party espouses the ideology of Punjabiyat and Sikh nationalism.
-Moreover, the party won the parliamentary seat of Sangrur in 1999 and the 2022 Sangrur (by-elections).
-Upon winning the seat in 2022, Simranjit Singh Mann gave credit to Jarnail Singh Bhindranwale.
+Moreover, the party won the parliamentary seat of Sangrur in 1999 and 2022 (by-elections).
 Also, Mann emphasized his priority will be to "work with the Punjab government" to "raise the poor economic condition of Sangrur including the condition of farmers under debt".
 The party contested the SGPC elections on the same plank and won three seats.

+The only time an MLA belonging to SAD (A) was ever elected to the Punjab Legislative Assembly was in the election of 1997 when Sardar Ajit Inder Singh won from the constituency of Sardulgarh by defeating the Shiromani Akali Dal candidate by 3,117 votes.